Gluten Free Strawberry Cake

 Cook on medium low until the mix starts to gently simmer.
 Stir.
-Make sure the berries are not sticking to the bottom.
-If they are, then the heat is too high.
-Reduce the heat to low and continue to cook while the berries gently bubble.
+If berries are sticking to the bottom, then the heat is too high.
 If the mix does not simmer a bit, then the heat is too low.
 Adjust the heat until berries slowly simmer.
 Continue to stir frequently – at least every ten minutes until you start to see the mix really thicken.
 At about the 50 minute mark, you will need to babysit the berries.
-Don’t leave them.
-Monitor to make sure they are still reducing but not scorching.
-If your puree looks really thick, weigh the amount.
+Monitor to make sure they are still reducing, but not scorching.
+When the puree looks really thick, weigh it.
 You are aiming for 8 oz (227g).
-Reduce puree until you have that amount.
-When you do, transfer to a bowl and completely cool before using.
+Transfer to a bowl and completely cool before using.
 If I make this ahead of time and refrigerate, I bring the puree to room temp before adding to the cake recipe.
 If I plan to add the puree to whipped cream, I chill before using.
-Puree may be refrigerated in an airtight container for 3 days.

 Please let us know how your gluten free Strawberry Cake turned out.
 Did you double the recipe to make two layers?
 Did you make strawberry cupcakes?
 Please leave a rating and a comment in the section provided below.
 We love to hear from you!